julianpoy/RecipeSage/README.md

 Share and collaborate on recipes, manage household shopping lists and meal planning, and import recipes from anywhere on the web instantly.

-What can RecipeSage do?
+## :fork_and_knife: What can RecipeSage do?

-- Import from any URL: Create a recipe simply by punching in a web URL
+- **Import from any URL**: Create a recipe simply by punching in a web URL
-- Powerful search: Search every field within your recipes including misspellings and similar words
+- **Powerful search**: Search every field within your recipes including misspellings and similar words
-- Labelling/categorization system: Tag your recipes and filter by tags
+- **Labelling/categorization system**: Tag your recipes and filter by tags
-- Drag and drop meal planning: Schedule your meals interactively, quickly and easily
+- **Drag and drop meal planning**: Schedule your meals interactively, quickly and easily
-- Shopping lists: Automatically categorized and intelligently grouped - add your recipes directly to a shopping list and similar items will be combined
+- **Shopping lists**: Automatically categorized and intelligently grouped - add your recipes directly to a shopping list and similar items will be combined
-- Sharing: Share your recipes, collaborate on meal plans and shopping lists with your family or friends
+- **Sharing and public profiles**: Share your recipe collection and collaborate on meal plans/shopping lists with your family or friends
-- Import: Supports Pepperplate, Living Cookbook, and Paprika
+- **Import**: Supports Pepperplate, Living Cookbook, and Paprika
-- Export: Back up your recipes in multiple formats for data portability
+- **Export**: Back up your recipes in multiple formats for data portability
+- **Dark mode**: Never blind yourself at night again! *(or leave dark mode enabled all the time like I do)*

 You can access the hosted version of RecipeSage here: https://recipesage.com You can also selfhost your own copy or RecipeSage (see https://github.com/julianpoy/recipesage#self-hosting)

-# Features
+# :hamburger: GIFs

 ### Store your recipes
 All of your recipes in one place, and access them from any device.